mdeniz/marcus_bikes/README.md

 * Create a JSON API to expose the same capabilities of the current codebase.
 * Move the logic out of the actions to service objects in order to be reused in other parts like the API.
 * Of course, move this app to a Backend only system that communicates via that JSON API with different frontends like a mobile app or a web app.
+* Add more specs to cover all the models, controllers and actions.
+I just added a few of them.